 The annual WA Library Legislative Day will take place on Wednesday, Feb.
 14, 2024.
 We hope you will consider attending!
+Please register by Wednesday, Feb.
+7 to attend.

 We are excited to once again be hosting this event in the John A Cherberg building of the Washington Capitol campus in Olympia.